 An income of $100K+ is feasible if you work your butt off and are willing to sacrifice your personal and family time.

 Due to the conditions and dangerous road conditions, you can earn quite a bit in this field.
-In a few short months you can earn anywhere from $20K up to $75K, working only part of the year.
+In a few short months you can earn anywhere from $23K up to $113K, working only part of the year.
+It’s not a bad gig, however, the danger aspect of the job merits the high compensation.
+(Source: Ziprecruiter.com)

 Transporting cars that are damaged or need to be delivered to customers, is also a high paying job.
 If you deliver specialty, luxurious cars, you can earn even more when working in this field.

-The median pay for a transport driver is $73,000, a reported high income of $120,000.
-The starting salary is around $60,000 for a driver with little experience in hauling cars.
+The median pay for a transport driver is just over $80,000, a reported high income of $147,000.
+The starting salary is around $54,000 for a driver with little experience in hauling cars.
+(Source: Glassdoor.com)

 Transporting and working in the dump trucking industry is also a high paying job.
 You can find jobs in various locations, internationally, and you can work for small local companies, earning a high pay rate as well.

-Deliveries, pick up, and other work in the mining industry is quite lucrative as well.
-You can work for small companies, or work as a contractor in this field as well.
+Deliveries, pick up, and other work in the mining industry is also quite lucrative.
+Drivers in the mining industry are also called Haul Truck Driver.
+You can work for large and small companies, or work as a contractor in this field.

 Owning your own trucking business means being responsible for all the operational expenses, however, being your own boss can be rewarding.

-Independent truckers and owners can make close to $200,000 a year depending on the miles driven, type of delivery, customer satisfaction, etc.
+Independent truckers and owners can make an average of $324,000 a year depending on the miles driven, type of delivery, customer satisfaction, etc. The annual wage range is between $191,000 to $543,000.
+Talk about pay dirt!

 Working in a trucking school may also allow you to earn some money.
 Not only do you stay in one location, and work with students, you don’t have to do the long hours, or dangerous roads, and can earn rather well.